frobiac/adnw/README.md

 Credits
 -------
-The driver was originally based on humblehackers hhkb firmware, but I found some things (while pretty neat and cleanly implemented) a little too difficult to adjust, so I revamped everything but the most basic USB code.
+The driver was originally based on humblehackers [hhkb firmware][hhkb], but I found some things (while pretty neat and cleanly implemented) a little too difficult to adjust, so I revamped everything but the most basic USB code.

+Implementation of mousekey layer, KEYMAP macro and other neat ideas borrowed from the very advanced [tmk_firmware][tmk].

+Klaus Weber contributed greatly to an enhanced secondary use state machine and provided several other modifications, including alternate layouts as well as PC/Mac and host language differentiations.

 PS/2 support is credited in large part to Akshay Srinivasan <akshaysrinivasan@nitk.ac.in>

 Install
 -------